diku-dk/futhark-book/language.rst

       map (\_ -> x) (0..<n)

 This function works only for replicating values of type ``i32``.
-If we wanted to replicate, say, bools, we would have to write another function::
+If we wanted to replicate, say, a boolean value, we would have to write another function::

     let replicate_bool (n: i32) (x: bool): [n]bool =